cccntu/mcp-registry/README.md

 **Problem**: Managing MCP server configurations typically requires manual JSON editing, which is error-prone and tedious.
 **Solution**: MCP Registry provides an intuitive CLI interface to add, remove, and edit server configurations without directly editing JSON files.

-### 2. Selective Server Exposure
+### 2. Selective Server and Tool Exposure
-**Problem**: When you have a large configuration with many MCP servers, there's no easy way to expose only a subset without creating and maintaining multiple configuration files.
+**Problem**: When you have a large configuration with many MCP servers and tools, there's no easy way to expose only a subset without creating and maintaining multiple configuration files.
-**Solution**: MCP Registry lets you run a compound server that includes only specific servers from your main configuration, without creating separate config files.
+**Solution**: MCP Registry lets you run a compound server that includes only specific servers and tools from your main configuration, without creating separate config files.

 ### 3. Synchronized Settings Across Tools
 **Problem**: Different MCP clients (Claude Desktop, Cursor, Claude Code) each maintain their own configurations, requiring duplicate setup.